 The constant I use most often is vbCrLf, which is a combination of a carriage return and a line feed.
 In other words, it starts a new line when you're outputting text.
 For example, you can break Message Box text over two or more lines when you have a long message to display:

-MessageBox "This is a long message that should be broken over
+MessageBox "This is a long message that should be

 " & vbCrLf & _